arun-instructor/FEWD31-Arun/week_08_ajax_and_templating/16_templating/README.md

 	- Step 1: Create a simple form that allows the user to enter a movie title of their choice.
 	- Step 2: Query the API using the entered title and display the JSON results in the console.
 	- Step 3: Take the JSON and create a Handlebars template to show the information.

-##Project Meetings
-- We will be meeting with each of you to discuss your project proposal during the lab time.
-- Please come to the meeting with:
-	- Your idea proposal.
-	- The technologies you want to use.
-	- Any supporting information or mockups you may have (not required).